Reactors

 A Reactors starts with a Component that is then configured as a Reactor instance.
 This makes Reactor components re-usable for many different use-cases.

-Reactors methods can take arguments, and can return values.
-Given the nature of Reactors, besides being a bridge between Hantera’s Actors and the outside world, they can often replace serverless functions provided by my of today’s cloud providers.
+Reactors methods can take arguments, and return values.
+Given the nature of Reactors, besides being a bridge between Hantera’s Actors and the outside world, they can often replace serverless functions provided by many of today’s cloud providers.

 A Simple Example